 While they do heat water efficiently, heat pump water heaters usually only heat water to temperatures between 120-140°F versus 160°F for electric and 140°F for gas models.

-This may mean less hot water capacity for tasks like dishwashing or shower with multiple taps open simultaneously.
+This may mean less hot water capacity for tasks like dishwashing or showering with multiple taps open simultaneously.

 Climate Limitations